vseloved/rutils/README.md

 * Concurrency.

-  The reason is not, that I consider this not useful or general-purpose enough, but rather, that it's a whole new paradigm, and the scope of `RUTILS` is too small to comfortably accommodate it.
+  The reason is not that I consider this not useful or general-purpose enough, but rather, that it's a whole new paradigm, and the scope of `RUTILS` is too small to comfortably accommodate it.